Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 Nikon D700, Cosina 100mm

 Wow!
-Different coloured lighting, telephoto depth of field, multiple subject material.
-Check out Extras: "Using what you have learned", where this technique is explained.
-Yes I chose the film poster as the important (and therefore sharpest focus - and my 100mm lens wouldn't have coped with both - compromises eh!
+A few challenges.
+Different coloured lighting, telephoto shorter depth of field, multiple subject material.
+Check out Extras: "Using what you have learned", where adjustment techniques are explained.
+Yes I chose the film poster as the key interest, and therefore sharpest focus - my 100mm lens wouldn't have coped with both - compromises eh!
+Some prefer a wide standard or even a wide-angle lens for 'street' pics; unfortunately, there is usually a problem with perspective, even if the short focal length creates an impression of 'all in focus'.

 Chloe, untypically pensive.
 Between sessions, Henfield, November 2020